 - Scope Definition – DP holds clients in many different industries and markets; thus, various factors and regulations affect our planning.
 Therefore, defining the project’s scope with its limitations, constraints, necessary handoffs, and/or dependencies is determined at the beginning of a project to mitigate risks and ensure that all angles are covered.

 - Schedules – After the kickoff, where the business objectives and scope of the project are defined, a schedule is established and broken down into tasks that our Advisors must accomplish by a specific date to meet the outlined goals.
 Tasks are ordered by precedence, dependencies, and due dates.

 - Adjustments – Marketing in a business is around 70% planned and 30% adapting to market changes.
 Having tasks structured and planned allows us to respond faster to changes in the market.
 When it happens, we start by identifying which tasks must change and which have slack and can be moved back.
 This adaptability is key to any business’s competitiveness.

 - Reporting – Having tasks planned out allows for easier reporting and visibility with our clients.
 Our clients have clear expectations and nurture their trust with reliability.
 So, progress monitoring and reporting are essential.

 Budget and Return on Investment (ROI)

-- Budget – Each implementation has a strategic plan on how to impact our client’s business positively.
+- Budget – Each implementation has a strategic plan to positively impact our client’s business.
 However, investment is required to implement and carry out most, if not all, initiatives.
-It is here where our Advisors consider how to carry out the specific project considering all the required investments to minimize the budget as much as possible while still completing the plan to the agreed standards.
+Here, our Advisors consider how to carry out the specific project considering all the required investments to minimize the budget as much as possible while still completing the plan to the agreed standards.